 A furnished apartment obviously generates much higher rental although you may have shorter rental periods.

 The trick is to source the furniture and appliances at a good price and buying them in good used condition can be ideal.
-If you have time on your side e.g. you buy off-plan from a developer, you can gradually buy and store the goods until the building is complete.
+If you have time on your side e.g. you buy off-plan from a developer, then gradually buy and store the goods until the building is complete.

-Do not buy rubbish - you can not attract quality tenants such as corporate rentals for example, unless you supply quality furnishings.
+Do not buy rubbish - you can not attract quality tenants such as those highly sought after corporate rentals for example, unless you supply quality furnishings.

 You may want to refinance (re-mortgage) the property once its value has increased and in some countries that additional amount that you can take as cash is tax free.
 (Capital growth as opposed to capital gains.